 2. Provide the Resources Needed to Make Shared Leadership Work

-While a company might practice shared leadership, executives need to ensure they still provide their team with the information, resources, and support they need.
+While a company might practice shared team leadership, executives need to ensure they still provide their team with the knowledge, resources, and support they need.
 In terms of information, this might look like giving a brief for a new client or project.
 When it comes to resources, anticipate and also be willing to fulfill communicated needs.
 For instance, if the team decides they need a new project management app to streamline work, make sure someone is in charge of meeting these requests.

 Additionally, for a team to reach its full potential, there needs to be a degree of individual support.
 With shared leadership, it’s critical the company’s leader doesn’t fall off the map—they still need to be available to be a resource to others.
 This might look like maintaining one-on-one meetings with team members, providing mentorship opportunities, showing employee recognition and appreciation, and helping employees work through their personal development plan.